Acknowledgement of Country

 Job Opportunity

-We are seeking a highly motivated optometrist to join our Australia program in the Northern Territory (NT) to commence in September 2023.
+We are seeking a highly motivated optometrist to join our Australia program in the Northern Territory (NT).
 This unique role will involve extensive and regular travel (at least 50% of the time) to deliver outreach optometry services alongside a regional eye health coordinator to remote communities mainly based around Central Australia.

 Job Opportunity